 You can improve your risk of falls by making sure your home does not have obstacles that can cause you to fall.
 Watch that sneaky chihuahua!

 Avoid wearing high heels – I know, I know – they’re chic and fashionable.
-Our first lady even wears her sky highs when she gardens.
-The problem is, they put you at high risk for fracture.
-If you must wear them, don’t step in a hole and make sure the heels are sturdy and not in danger of breaking.
+The problem is, that they put you at high risk for fracture.
+If you must wear them, don’t step in a hole, and make sure the heels are sturdy and not in danger of breaking.
 (That’s my tip)

 Opt instead for flatter and sturdier shoes.
 Have you ever fallen out of a sandal?
 I have!
 Sandals are as easy as high heels to fall out of if you aren’t strapped in.